charlieroth/market/API.md

 Multipart form data with the following fields:

 - `file` - The file to be uploaded
-- `file_type` - The file type of the file to be uploaded
+- `content_type` - The file type of the file to be uploaded
 - `sender_id` - The ID of the sender
 - `receiver_id` - The ID of the receiver
 - `is_payable` - Whether or not the file is payable